 In particular, leaders today must deal with:

-“L.E.A.P.” through the Fog in a VUCA World
+Meeting the Leadership Challenges in a VUCA World

 Adapted from: Sattar Bawany (2016), “NextGen Leaders for a VUCA World: Transforming Future Leaders for Success” in Leadership Excellence Essentials, Issue 08.2016 (August 2016).